(Texts extracted from First One-man Art Exhibition Catalogue - Prabhakara 1987.)

 In other works, Jimmy's unusual impasto technique often tempts the viewer to enjoy the interaction of the layers and colour and texture and shape of paint, as well as whatever reality they might suggest.
 In several compositions, he replaces the traditionally dark line with a lighter, brighter one.
 A fluid gesture in chrome orange or an outline in crimson can thus interact as colour, as well as defining shape and movement.

 Such experiments highlight Jimmy's general preoccupation and sensitivity with colour.
 Works like Untitled and Aerial View 2 show a mastery of the cool, muted harmonious tones and mood popular in Singapore art.
 The equally traditional red, of Chinese New Year, Guo Tai Min An and Causation is handled with both spirit and the control necessary for this difficult shade.
-It does not become heavy or over-dominant, yet retains it potency.
+It does not become heavy or over-dominant, yet retains its potency.
 One way Jimmy achieves this is to juxtapose equally vivid colours, orange or Paris blue, which simultaneously compete with and enhance the red.

 Colour is never merely factual.
 It plays a part in composition, as in The Fairground, where the dynamics of the colour reconcile the difficult relationship between the circular and rectangular shapes.
 In Guo Tai Min An irrelevant foreground objects

-Here, and in his purer abstract works, vivacity of colour becomes an end it itself.
+Here, and in his purer abstract works, the vivacity of colour becomes an end in itself.
 In the latter, Jimmy is free to exhibit more idiosyncratic orchestrations of colour.
 He tries unusual combinations of colour.
 He tries unusual combinations; for example, Paris Blue, rust and moss green.
 He shows an interest in giving conventionally gentle shades, pastel yellow, pink or turquoise, a greater impact by brushing them broadly over the last layers.
 The result, as in Surf, is an exciting tension and contradiction of expectations, as the softness of the colour itself counterpoints its own strength of gesture, or a delicate shade confronts a vivid one.

 Despite the apparent range of subjects and styles presented by this young artist, most of his works distinguish themselves in terms of almost musical sensitivity to abstract pleasures and colour, shape and movement, yet keep a foothold in the figurative.
 The delightful balance between the two can tantalize and provoke us.
 Even the least figurative, such as Mercurial II, include a horizontal strip at the top to introduce an illusive suggestion of a landscape, whereas Rock has been signed on the back so that it can either remain true to its title, or be hung another way up.